Kavindi-K/SE-LibraryManagementSystem/Docs/Users.md

 ### Basic Idea
-- Each user can have multiple roles.
+- Each user can have one role.
 - Each role can have multiple permissions.
 - Each permission defines a specific action a user can perform (e.g., add book, delete book, borrow book).
 - User documents store references to their assigned roles.